cowlicks/hyper-rss/README.md

 This file has the URL and storage name.
 New can just be provide a URL.
 Then it should create this config file.

-Reader *can* piggy back off this config file to ease local testing, for this reason we add the discovery key to it.
+Reader *can* piggy ack off this config file to ease local testing, for this reason we add the discovery key to it.

 ### Different builds